cipherstash-archive/cloudflare-worker-example/README.md

 If your workspace is not in ap-southeast-2 you will need to change the `CIPHERSTASH_HOST` value in `wrangler.toml`.
 It's of the form `https://<region>.aws.stashdata.net`.
+Note that only `ap-southeast-2` and `us-east-1` are currently available.

 ### Create a Collection